ShadowOfNight/Rock-Raiders-Reloaded/README.md

 Changelog
 --------------
+v0.15.100
+- Added new map Lavalanche to Bonus Missions.
+- Completely overhauled BonusLevels folder and rearranged setup.
+- Updated LoaderProfiles per above edits to the Bonus Missions.
+- Changed tool tip colour to a dark red/maroon shade (probably will change this again).
+- Modified MinDist value from 50.0 to 10.0 for testing purposes.
+- Removed AllowEditMode cfg line as there is no in-game editor.
+- Re-linked and moved teleport beam animation to its own folder in MiscObjs.
+- Removed Engineer teleport-in animation/models/textures.

 v0.15.000
 - Changed crystal colour to a cyan-blue shade and drained crystal colour to a shade of purple.
 - Overhauled interface elements to update crystal colouring.